dgist-datalab/bigkv/README.md

 The original paper that introduced KEVIN is currently in the revision stage of [ACM/SIGOPS EuroSys 2023](https://2023.eurosys.org/).

 ## Prerequisites
+* The hardware/software requirements for executing BigKV are as followed.

+### Hardware
+  * `DRAM`: Larger than 4GB for running the server and YCSB benchmark.
+  * `SSD`: At least one SSD, on which the file system is not mounted, is required for running the server.
+  * `CPU`: At least 8 cores are recommended to run a server (3 threads) and YCSB (100 clients).

+### Software
 * BigKV uses several third parties.
 The following libraries are essential for executing BigKV with a default setup.
   * These are mandatory libraries to compile BigKV.
 We summarize commands for installation below.
 We recommend to check the README file of each repository to use it.